-3. Select the Customer Support card and then click Create survey.
+Step 3: Select the Customer Support card and then click Next.

 You can also create customer loyalty or satisfaction surveys.
 In this example, we’re going to create a customer support survey that lets you discover how easy it is for customers to get help when they need it — and what they think of that help.

-5. Customize the appearance of your feedback survey.
+Step 5: Customize the appearance of your survey email.

 Here, you can customize your survey language, company name, subject line, greeting, featured image, and color.

-Use the left-hand panel to customize your follow-up questions.
+Use the left-hand panel to customize your follow-up questions based on your customers’ scores.
 You can create three different questions based on the customer score given: Scores from 1-3 represent customers who found service difficult to access, 4-5 were neutral about their interaction and 6-7 found it easy.

-7. Write customized thank-you messages using score values.
+Step 7: Write customized thank you messages using score values.

-The left-hand menu also lets you customize thank-you messages based on customer score values.
+The Thank you tab at the top is where you can customize thank you messages based on customer score values.
 You can also add header and body text to describe next service steps.